n76/PeerVue/FAQ.md

 Either it is new and I've not rebuilt the list (create an issue on GitHub to get my attention).

 Or that is an instance that I’ve decided not so support.
 If you don’t like it, you can fork this project and side load your own channel app.

+**When I connect to an instance I don’t see any videos**

+It could be the server is down.
+Or it could be that there is an issue with the definition for that server in PeerVue.
+Submit an issue on GitHub against PeerVue to notify me of the problem and name of instance and I will investigate it.